 Reviewed by Rena Novotny

 In Canada, winter means lots of snow, ice, and freezing winds.
-It makes us dream of a winter vacation to some glorious hot spot!

 One of the most significant dangers to your home during periods of freezing weather is frozen water pipes.
 Frozen pipes can burst, and cause thousands of dollars in water damage.
 Luckily, there are a few things you can do to help prevent this.

 Here’s our look at preventing frozen pipes, and protecting your home if you have to leave it alone during the winter: